fossable/sandpolis/README.md

 **Sandpolis** is a real-time distributed administration platform for servers, desktop computers, embedded devices, and anything in-between.

-**This project is unfinished and should only be used in a secure testing environment!**
+**This project is unfinished (unstable) and should only be used in a testing environment!**

 ### Introduction
 The vision for Sandpolis is to build the ultimate no-expense-spared administration system that:

-- provides full control over any device :computer:,
+- provides unlimited control over any kind of device :computer:,
-- is crazy fast :zap:,
+- is fast and responsive :zap:,
 - scales to thousands of devices :boom:,
 - and gives you money :moneybag:.

-Maybe not that last one, but it won't cost you anything because it's free in terms of cost and, more importantly, **free as in freedom**.
+Maybe that last one is a stretch, but at least Sandpolis won't cost you anything because it's free in terms of cost and, more importantly, **free as in freedom**.

-This project has existed in some form since 2013 and has always been [a solo endeavour](https://github.com/cilki).
-It's already unbelievable that it's come this far, but maybe it will be fully functional by 2023?
+This project has existed in some form since 2013 and has made tremendous progress since, but it's also the kind that can never truly be completed.

 #### Instances
 Sandpolis is not just one program, but a set of several working together.
 There are three catagories in which every Sandpolis component (or "instance") belongs: